 The requesting party shall indicate on the request the manner in which a response is desired.
-In the absence of instructions to the contrary, it will be assumed that the requesting party wants to receive a response in the same form as the original request.
-(Example, if someone mails a request to the public governmental body's offices, it will be assumed that a mailed response is desired).
+In absence of instructions to the contrary, it will be assumed that the requesting party wants to receive a response in the same form as the original request.